Social TV Show Fandom Nuances In Engagement Among SVOD Subscribers

 - Social platform engagement is broadly equal across the US, UK, Canada and Australia

-- Facebook is the most used social app, with XXX weekly active users (WAUs)
+- Facebook is the most used social app, with weekly active users (WAUs)

 - Weekly SVOD users over index for usage of all five major social platforms

-- Facebook has XXX higher weekly engagement than YouTube among SVOD subscribers
+- Facebook has higher weekly engagement than YouTube among SVOD subscribers

 - Facebook has the most engaged SVOD TV show fans with out of shows having a fandom penetration of over